p2684621/FlickFinder/README.md

 The frontend is built using React with TypeScript, providing a dynamic and responsive user interface.
 Users can select genres, search for movies, and receive real-time recommendations.
 The frontend interacts with the backend through API requests, ensuring a seamless flow of data between the user interface and recommendation algorithms.

-## Contributing

-We welcome contributions from the community!
-If you find any issues or have suggestions for improvements, feel free to submit a pull request.
-Please ensure that you follow best practices for coding, testing, and documentation.

-## License

-This project is licensed under the [MIT License](LICENSE).